Nonadiabatic Self-Healing of Trotter Errors in Digitized Counterdiabatic Dynamics: Preliminaries

 Both exact and variational CD driving can be incorporated into the digitized framework by augmenting each Trotter step with the CD evolution.
 Using the same stroboscopic times $t_m=m\Delta t$ as in Sec.~\ref{sec:Errors-and-bounds}, we write

 On hardware, the short-time unitaries in Eq.~\eqref{eq:CD-digitalized-evolution} can be compiled into elementary gates by decomposing the generators into available native interactions (e.g., Pauli strings)~\cite{Chen2022}.
+Furthermore, Ref.~\cite{mizuta2025} provides a systematic framework to control the scaling of Trotter errors with the system size $N$, by deriving explicit bounds in terms of nested commutators of the Hamiltonian.
 In the analysis below, we treat the factors in Eq.~\eqref{eq:CD-digitalized-evolution} as the elementary digitization blocks to isolate the interplay between diabatic suppression and product-formula errors; additional compilation/Trotterization of $H_{\rm CD}$ itself can be included as an extra (implementation-dependent) error source.